 Tax Relief – STAR and other exemptions

-A. Community members who own a home can significantly reduce their school property taxes through a School Tax Relief (STAR) exemption (PDF), a program paid for through state taxes.
-Basic STAR is available on a homeowner’s primary residence only and for households with an income of less than $500,000.
-Enhanced STAR assists homeowners age 65 and older with household incomes below a specific limit adjusted annually ($83,300 in 2015).
-Contact your town assessor’s office to apply or visit N.Y.S.
-Department of Taxation and Finance to learn more.
+A: Homeowners can reduce their school property taxes through the school tax relief program (STAR), which is paid for through state taxes.
+Basic STAR is available only on a homeowner’s primary residence and for households with an income of less than $500,000.
+Enhanced STAR assists homeowners age 65 and older with household incomes below a limit of $86,000 in 2018.

 Q: Do I have to reapply for a STAR exemption every year?

-A. Once a homeowner is registered, it is not necessary to reapply for STAR every year.Q: Is it possible to receive a STAR refund instead of a STAR exemption?A. The 2016-17 state budget included a provision to transition the STAR exemption into a refundable personal income tax credit.
-Anyone who purchased and paid school taxes on a home for the first time in 2016-17 received their STAR savings as a rebate check.
-Learn more about the STAR refund.
+A: The 2016-17 state budget included a provision to transition the STAR exemption into a refundable personal income tax credit.
+Anyone who purchased and paid school taxes on a home for the first time in 2016-17 or later will receive their STAR savings as a rebate check instead of as an exemption.